rndmzd/laser-turret/README.md

 GND ---------------- Common Ground
 ```

-All limit switches use internal pull-up resistors and trigger on FALLING edge.
+All limit switches use internal pull-ups and trigger on a falling edge.

 ### Laser Connection